bradfrost/style-guide-guide/support.md

 Talk about the importance of communication between [makers and users](http://atomicdesign.bradfrost.com/chapter-5/#design-system-makers-and-users) of the design system.

 ## Support channels
 Where can people go for help with the design system?
 Where do people talk about the design system?
 Where should bugs be filed?
-Cross-link to the [contributing page](/contributing.html) as there's often overlap between this kind of information.
+Cross-link to the <a href="{{ "/contribute.html" | prepend: site.baseurl }}">contributing page</a> as there's often overlap between this kind of information.

 ## Support opportunities
 Training and support can [take many forms](http://atomicdesign.bradfrost.com/chapter-5/#training-and-support), including: